vespa-engine/blog/_posts/2021-02-16-image-similarity-search.md

 Pyvespa does expose a feed api, but in this notebook we use the raw [Vespa http /document/v1 feed api](https://docs.vespa.ai/en/document-v1-api-guide.html).

 The HTTP document api is synchronous and the operation is visible in search when acked with a response code 200.
-In this case the feed throughput is limited by the client as we are posting one document at a time.
+In this case, the feed throughput is limited by the client as we are posting one document at a time.
 For high throughput use cases use the asynchronous feed api, or use more client threads with the synchronous api.